uk107/C-programming/Functions_Flow_Control/README.md

 float salary = 50000.50;
 char grade = 'A';
 ```
+---

 #### 2. Defining Functions in C

-**Objective:**
-Learn how to create and use functions in C.

-**Topics:**
-- Function Declaration and Definition
-- Calling Functions
-- Passing Arguments to Functions
-- Function Prototypes

-**Description:**

-Functions in C are blocks of code that perform specific tasks.
+* Functions in C are blocks of code that perform specific tasks.
 They help in organizing code, reducing repetition, and improving readability.

 **Function Declaration:**
 Specifies the function name, return type, and parameters without the body.